2

 Meals: B

 Today’s walk is a busy hike along the central London sections of the Thames Path.
 You could once again follow either north or south sides of the river, but we would recommend the south side route, because you spend less time by busy roads and get very good perspectives on the central London / Westminster area.
 You can always use one of the numerous bridges to cross The Thames to visit any of the attractions on the North bank such as Tate Britain, Westminster Abbey, St.Pauls and The Tower of London.
-There are a whole host of tourist sites and also, there will be sections such as around Tate Modern and the London Eye where there will be hundreds of tourists, there is no point rushing, but you will probably feel quite tired by the end of the day.
+There are a whole host of tourist sites and also, there will be sections such as around Tate Modern and the London Eye popular with tourists.
 Accommodation: Standard chain hotels are used either on the north or south bank in the Tower Bridge area, very close to the Thames Path.

 Meals: B